spencerkingman/spenking-music/_posts/2000-01-07-garden-of-evil.markdown

 The fingers of violence
 In a garden of evil days

-What is my life in the cauldron of being?
+What is my life in this cauldron of being?
 What can see me through the stir of years?
 When anything can disappear
 Anyone can have their stem cut